Source code for mdvtools.project_router

 import functools

-of a Flask app that can add (and remove) MDVProjects dynamically at runtime.
+""" This should work as a drop-in replacement for `Blueprint` in the context of a Flask app that can add (and remove) MDVProjects dynamically at runtime. """

-[docs] class ProjectBlueprint:
+[docs] class ProjectBlueprintProtocol(Protocol):

 [docs] blueprints: Dict[str, "ProjectBlueprint"] = {}